Table of contents.

 What is a game client?

 A Game client is a network client that connects an individual user to the main game server.
 The client is used mainly in multiplayer video games.
-The client is the software you use to play the game.
-Every game board piece you move and almost every button pressed, data is sent to the game server.
+The client is the software you use to play a game.
+Data is sent to the game server when you move a piece on the game board or when you press most buttons.

 You are at the lobby after you login.
 Room 1 and 2 are used to play against the computer.
 Currently there are 25 rooms.
 The first room is for the lobby while the other rooms are used for game play.